An Important Update from Hunterdon Healthcare on Mask/Face Coverings for Patients, Visitors, and Staff

 - All visitors must perform hand hygiene before visiting a patient.

 - Once in the hospital, visitors shall remain in the patient’s room (or Emergency Department room/bay) as much as possible throughout the visit, except when directed by hospital or facility staff to leave during aerosol-generating procedure or other procedures in which visitors are usually asked to leave.

 - All visitors must comply with all reasonable requirements imposed by the hospital or facility to minimize the potential spread of infection.

-- Gatherings of family members, friends, and other acquaintances of the patient in waiting areas, the lobby, cafeterias, or L.A.Cafe is not permitted.
+- Gatherings of family members, friends, and other acquaintances of the patient in waiting areas, the lobby, or the cafeteria is not permitted.

 Mask Policy for All Visitors